syncfusion-content/blazor-docs/blazor/appbar/design.md

 ## Designing AppBar with Menu

-AppBar is rendered with **SfMenu** component.
-You can inherit styles from the AppBar component using the `e-inherit` CSS class.
+**SfMenu** component can be rendered as a child content of AppBar.
+You can inherit the AppBar component styles by setting CSS class as `e-inherit` to SfMenu component.

 ```cshtml
 @using Syncfusion.Blazor.Navigations